What’s So Special About Monza?

 Ferrari’s Performance Modifications

-Last year in Monza, the historic company colour of yellow featured strongly in celebrations for the marque’s 75th anniversary and this year it’s back.
-The SF-23 livery will pay tribute to that of the 499P which won the world’s most famous endurance race, in the form of the yellow “V” stripes that run down the side of the Hypercar, featuring on the nose and engine cover.
+In 2022, in Monza, the historic company colour of yellow featured strongly in celebrations for the marque’s 75th anniversary.
+The SF-23 livery paid tribute to that of the 499P which won the world’s most famous endurance race, in the form of the yellow “V” stripes that run down the side of the Hypercar, featuring on the nose and engine cover.

 Alberto Ascari, a celebrated Ferrari driver, contributed to the team’s success at Monza with his skillful steering and driving abilities.
 Furthermore, Enzo Ferrari, the founder of the iconic brand, continually pushed for innovations in design and performance, leading to the creation of the prestigious Ferrari Owners Club.
 The club allows members to get even closer to the heart of Ferrari’s racing culture and be part of exclusive events at Monza and other circuits.